chelsyx/auto_test_analysis/README.md

 devtools::install_github("bearloga/BCDA")
 ```

-The reports should be able to run on local machine and analytic clusters (stat1002 or stat1003).
-Because of [T168683](https://phabricator.wikimedia.org/T168683), it can only be tested locally now.
-See [here](https://people.wikimedia.org/~bearloga/notes/rnotebook-eventlogging.html) for MySQL Configuration on your local machine.
+The reports could be run on local machine and analytic clusters (stat1005).
+If you want to use it on local machine, check [here](https://people.wikimedia.org/~bearloga/notes/rnotebook-eventlogging.html) for MySQL configuration.

 Specify parameters in `parameters.yaml`.
 And then in bash, run:
 ```